 **Update–I’ve since bought a second of these produce keepers to keep things like Romaine, grapes, and fresh herbs fresh, depending on what I have in the fridge.
 There is also a berry keeper that is divided to allow 2 different types of storage.

-Don’t buy the bagged stuff!
+Don’t buy the bagged Spinach!

 First off, I hardly ever buy bagged spinach anymore.
 Unless it is on sale for a good deal (we are talking $1.50 or less) I walk right past the bagged stuff.
 Generally speaking, “convenience produce”–think bagged and pre-prepped things–tend to be much more expensive, and sometimes lower quality.
 I tend to always opt for the fresh stuff.
 We are talking bunches of spinach–I do this for romaine and kale too.
 Not only are you going to spend less money this way, but I have found, time and time again, that it lasts much longer.

-Wash it in COLD water when you get home
+Wash Spinach in COLD water after buying

 While you are washing the leaves, take the time to sort out any bad leaves.
 What you want to avoid putting in your container are any leaves that are mushy, or brown/black.
 These will let rot start taking hold in the container and that is how spinach goes bad.

 Once you have washed the spinach, dry it really well.
-I have a Salad Spinner< and I absolutely love it!
+I have a Salad Spinner and I absolutely love it!
 It has saved me a lot of time and headaches.
 Simply place the leaves in the spinner, give it a few spins and you have dry leaves.
 It’s important to get the leaves as dry as you can because the more moisture that sits on the leaves, the faster the spinach goes bad.

-Place the spinach in your Produce Keeper and pop it in the fridge.
+Place the spinach in a Produce Keeper and pop it in the fridge.
 If you don’t have a produce keeper, don’t worry.
 You can use the same method I use to store my cilantro.
 It works the same way!
 The important thing is to keep the leaves dry, but the environment moist, and that’s why the Produce Keeper works so well.
 You can adjust the amount of moisture that stays in the container.